RuihanGao/BioTacSP_setup/README.md

 # Biotac SP ROS

 This repository is for hosting the Biotac SP sensors sofware released under the lgpl3.0 license.
+This repo is originally duplicated and modified from [this repo](https://github.com/CNCR-NTU/biotac_sp_ros)

 # Requirements